Kisky3/TOEIC/README.md

 13.`cuisine`: a style of cooking or preparing food. the food prepared.

 14.`entree`: a usually sweet food served as the last course of a meal.

+15.`hors d's oeuvre`: an appetizer served before a meal.